ambielecki/dwa15-fall2018/php/php-and-html.md

 # Closing PHP tag purposefully excluded; reason why explained below.
 ```

-In place of the logic code you extracted from `today.php`, add a require statement to import the code from `todayLogic.php`:
+In place of the logic code you extracted from `today.php`, add a require statement to import the code from `today-logic.php`:

 ```html